snakeleon/YouCompleteMe-x64/README.md

     repository (Vundle will do this for you) to fetch YCM's dependencies.

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
-Otherwise it's not neccessary.]
+Otherwise it's not necessary.]

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.4 or higher, but can in theory work with any 3.2+ version as well.
+YCM is designed to work with libclang version 3.6 or higher, but can in theory work with any 3.2+ version as well.

     You can use the system libclang _only if you are sure it is version 3.3 or